The impact of radial migration on disk galaxy star formation histories: II. Role of bar strength, disk thickness, and merger history: Introduction

-\cite{minchev25} quantified how radial migration biases spatially resolved SFHs using simulated disk galaxies.
-They found that reconstructions based on present-day stellar positions underestimate early star formation in the inner disk by 25--50\% and overestimate recent activity, while in the very central regions ($\sim0.4h_d$) SFRs are consistently inflated due to inward migrators.
-At intermediate radii and in the outskirts, genuinely in-situ populations are underestimated by $\sim50\%$, whereas migrated stars from the inner disk boost apparent SFRs by up to 200\%.
-The net effect is that SFR peaks are suppressed and broadened, and the true rate of inside-out growth is systematically underestimated.
-Because migration depends on both radius and time, they noted that correcting for these biases in external galaxies is challenging without additional constraints such as disk mass, bar strength, or vertical-to-radial scale ratios.
+In this second paper of the series, we extend the analysis of \citet{minchev25} using the TNG50 cosmological simulation \citep{Nelson2019CAC, Pillepich2024}, which provides a much larger sample of MW- and M31-mass galaxies.
+Whereas the small sample in \citet{minchev25} did not allow a statistical assessment of how SFH reconstruction biases depend on galaxy morphology or assembly history, the TNG50 sample enables us to quantify, in a systematic way, how migration-induced distortions vary with bar strength, disk thickness, and the mass and timing of the most significant merger.
+We do so by tracing both birth and present-day radii of stellar particles and comparing in situ and reconstructed SFHs across different radial ranges.

-Here, we build on these insights using the TNG50 cosmological simulation \citep{Nelson2019CAC, Pillepich2024}, which offers a statistically significant sample of 198 MW- and M31-mass galaxies formed in a full cosmological context.
-This allows us to examine how migration-induced SFH distortions vary systematically with galaxy properties, including bar strength, disk thickness, and merger history.
-By tracing both birth and present-day radii of stellar particles, we quantify the magnitude and radial dependence of these biases across diverse galactic environments.
+This paper is structured as follows.
 Section~\ref{sec:TNG50} discusses the TNG50 simulations and galaxy selection.
 Section~\ref{sec:Classification} details the classification scheme and compares SFH distortions across galaxy types.
 Section~\ref{sec:methods} describes the methods used to reconstruct the SFH and Section~\ref{sec:results} discusses the results of the analysis.
 Section~\ref{sec:Conclusion} summarizes the key findings and their implications.